About England & Wales Census 1861

 Access the records

-The Origins.net database currently includes a full index to and digitised images of the original 1861 Census records for all counties in England and Wales.
+Origins.net includes a full index to and digitised images of the original 1861 Census records for all counties in England and Wales, the Isle of Man, and the Channel Islands.

 The census records are searchable by name